-When setting the cabinets directly on concrete foundation, set them on a sealant and seal with caulking inside and outside of the concrete base.
+When setting cabinets directly on a concrete foundation, set them on a sealant and seal the inside and outside of the joint between the cabinet and concrete base with caulk.

-Arrange the field leads in an orderly arrangement of wires in the cabinet.
+Arrange the field leads in an orderly fashion within the cabinet.
 Do not cut field leads shorter than the furthest terminal for the same function in the cabinet.